 Another MUST READ is Each Kindness by Jacqueline Woodson.
 This is a great book for developing an inclusive class.
 In the unit, I included materials for comprehension and discussion including lessons on Theme vs. Main Idea, a lapbook about being kind and developing friendships, and a “Meet Us” class book.
 It works well at the beginning of the year, but also in February.
 You can certainly use part of the unit at the beginning of the year and revisit the book in February (and do the lapbook then).
 You can learn more HERE or in THIS POST.

-Build Community and Norms with The Bad Seed:
+Build positive relationships and Norms with The Bad Seed:

-Finally, The Bad Seed is perfect for goal setting and establishing classroom expectations and community.
+Finally, The Bad Seed is perfect for goal setting, establishing classroom expectations, and building positive relationships.
 The story is great for a range of grade levels and tells about how a sunflower seed fails to sprout and grow when it’s cast aside into bad environments.
 Teachers might use it in conjunction with The Good Egg, a new title by Jory Johns.
 I think older students understand more of the analogy, but certainly, it’s a story that can span multiple grade levels.

 The unit I developed to go with it also includes comprehension materials, a lapbook about goals and expectations, and a writing prompt about “Growing the One and Only Me!”.
 You can check it out HERE.